jranke/rlo/README.md

 ## Prerequisites

-`rlo` depends on the R package `PythonInR` and the python bindings of libreoffice called `Python UNO`.
+`rlo` depends on the R package `PythonInR` and the python bindings of libreoffice called the Python-UNO bridge.

+### PythonInR

+The `PythonInR` package can be installed from CRAN or from the [https://bitbucket.org/Floooo/pythoninr/](bitbucket repo), where you can also find instructions for installation and setup.

+### Python-UNO bridge

-The `PythonInR` package can be installed from CRAN.
-On Debian and possibly on derived distributions, installing `Python UNO` should be as easy as
+On Debian and possibly on derived distributions, installing `Python UNO` can be as easy as

 ```bash
 apt install python-uno
 ```

-I have not tried to use this package on operating systems other than Debian stable, but I think it is possible.
+I have tried to use this package on Windows 7, with Libreoffice 5, with limited success.
+There is some code showing what I did in the windows branch of this repository.

 ## Documentation

-Static documentation can be found on [github.io](https://jranke.github.io/rlo).
+An online version of the package documentation can be found on [github.io](https://jranke.github.io/rlo).